JonasHiltl/openchangelog/README.md

 </p>

 Openchangelog takes your Changelog, hosted on GitHub or locally and renders it as a beautiful Changelog Website.
+- Full Text Search
+- Password Protection
+- Analytics
 - Dark, Light and System themes
+- Automatic RSS feed
 - Colorful Tags
-- Automatic RSS feed
-- Password Protection
-- Analytics
 - Supports [keep a changelog](https://keepachangelog.com/en/1.1.0/) `CHANGELOG.md` format or one Markdown file per release
 - Next.js embed
 - Various integrations, open an issue to request a new integration